sfarrand/mySites/Readme.md

 [mailto:scott\@sfarrand.com](mailto:scott@sfarrand.com) populated in the URL of a cell will bring up your mail client and start an email to that address.
 This mechanism can be used in many convenient ways.
-For example, you can access your local file system (eg, file:///C:/users/myHome/ /documents/…) or open and application with a file loaded (eg. . ile:///C:/users/myHome/ /documents/xls/finance.xls)
+For example, you can access your local file system (eg. file:///C:/users/myHome/ /documents/…) or open and application with a file loaded (eg. file:///C:/users/myHome/ /documents/xls/finance.xls)

-## New Tab Plug-in
+## New Tab Extension

 mySites is quite useful to set as your browser start page – give it a try.
 Most new browsers no longer allow you to set a specified page for a new tab.
 The